munyaaa/javanese-date-converter/README.md

 A plugin to convert general calendar (*Gregorian* Calendar) to *Javanese* Calendar for Dart.

 ## Overview
 Indonesia is a country that has a variety of cultures and beliefs.
 Not only those, they also has their own local calendar.
-One of them come from Javanese ethnic, **Javenese Calendar**.
+One of them come from Javanese ethnic, **Javanese Calendar**.
 It began to used in Java island since 1625 when Mataram Kingdom was led by Sultan Agung.
 Generally, the usage is as a basic to count good or bad days, divinatory systems, celebrations, and rites of passage as birth or death.

 ##  Getting Started
 ### Dependency